sirjonasxx/G-Earth/Extensions.md

 ## A quick look to the extensions API

+**!!!Warning: since G-Earth 1.4, HashSupport has been renamed to PacketInfoSupport!!!**

 In this section we'll build upon the previous example with the functionality provided by G-Earth's API

 ### Initializing our extension